CodingWithJiro/Projects-Hub/HTML/Beginner Portfolio Website/README.md

 ## 🚀 How to Run

 1. Clone the repository
+2. Navigate to this folder
-2. Open `index.html` in your browser
+3. Open `index.html` in your browser

+---

+## 🌐 Live Demo

+Or you can check out the 👉 [live website here](https://beginner-portfolio-website.netlify.app/)

 ---